 How it works…

 The free 8-week long creative courses, such as photography, textiles and pottery, are delivered by the four project partners – ArtCare at Salisbury District Hospital, The Salisbury Museum, Wessex Archaeology and Wiltshire Creative – and facilitated by staff and local artists experienced in supporting people with mental health needs to take part.
 Courses are available for both adults (over 20s) and young people (14-19).
-For a list of current courses see below.
+For a list of current courses see the Well-city Salisbury website.

 Well-City Salisbury primarily uses a model where participants are referred onto a course by their GP practice, support organisation, community group or school wellbeing team.
 However, we also welcome self-referrals if that route doesn’t work for people and where they currently are on their wellbeing journey.